Sawangg/kronos/README.md

     // Called once at the beginning of the execution fn init(&mut self) {}

-    // Called once every new tick (a tick can be a second or a day depending on the provided data) fn next(&mut self, data: &[OHLCVData], broker: &mut Broker) {
+    // Called once every tick (the time between ticks can be of any duration, by default it is 1m) fn next(&mut self, current_time: &NaiveDateTime, data: &[OHLCVData], broker: &mut Broker) {
         // Here is how you place a market order let order = Order {
             asset: "AAPL".to_string(),